 While we now understand its importance, tuning your Hive environments for optimal performance can be tricky.
 And knowing how to analyze Hive query performance is a must for success.
 But just how do you optimize a Hive query?
 What are Hive performance tuning best practices?
 And what can developers and Ops teams do to ensure optimal Hive query performance?

 If you have these questions, this post is for you.
 Keep reading to learn effective performance tuning best practices across three key categories.
 Whether you’re tuning for time or efficient use of resources, these tips apply.

 Category 1: Data: Manipulate as Little as Possible

 How can I improve Hive performance?
 Most users and developers start with tweaking their data.
 The use of partitioning, bucketing, compression, avoiding small files, and more are all great Hive query optimization techniques.

 Here at Pepperdata, we deal with all sorts of questions about Hive queries, with improving Hive performance chief among them.
 In this section, we’ll dive into how to manipulate data as little as possible to gain success.

-Partitioning is a common Hive performance tuning tactic which places table data in separate subdirectories of a table location based on keys.
+Partitioning is a common Hive query tuning tactic which places table data in separate subdirectories of a table location based on keys.
 Partition keys present an opportunity to target a subset of the table data rather than scanning data you don’t need for your operations.

-Bucketing, similar to Partitioning, is a Hive query tuning tactic that allows you to target a subset of data.
+Bucketing, similar to partitioning, is a Hive query tuning tactic that allows you to target a subset of data.
 In this case, to improve join performance specifically by scanning less data.
 This improves the query across the vectors of time and efficiency as less data has to be input, output, or stored in memory.